polyaxon/polyaxon/docs/concepts/architecture.md

  * docker registries
  * Storage for [data](/configuration/custom-data-storage/)/[outputs](/configuration/custom-outputs-storage/)/[logs](/configuration/custom-logs-storage/)

-Depending on the version you are deployment, you may need as well:
+Depending on the version you are deploying, you may need as well:

  * Kubernetes cluster(s) for deploying Polyaxon
  * Docker, Docker compose, or a container management platform for deploying a scalable Polyaxon (tracking only) version